GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/README.md

 The columns from left to right contains the contents of the secondary structure types, respectively:
 * ɑ-helix; isolated beta bridge; β-sheet; 3<sub>10</sub> helix; 𝛑-helix; β-turn; bend; random coil

-If you need more detailed information of a specific peptide chain, *ssResCont.py* will calculate the secondary structure propensity on each residue.
+If you need more detailed information of a specific peptide chain, *ssResCont.py* will calculate the secondary structure propensity of each residue.
+Usage:
 ```bash
 python ssResCont.py -i in_dssp.example -o out_ssecont.dat
 ```
+Similarly, the columns from left to right contains the contents of the secondary structure types as described above.
+Rows from top to bottom corresponds to the amino acid residues in the system as ordered in the starting PDB structure of the simulation.

 ## Fibrillar aggregate morphology analysis
 Briefly, we can differentiated protein aggregates using their respective morphologies, i.e. number of layers and β-sheet sizes.
 The two types of fibrillar aggregates are: